 Exception.
-The preference for IDCs from oil and gas wells does not apply to corporations that are independent producers (i.e., not integrated oil companies as defined in section 291(b)(4)).
+The preference for IDCs from oil and gas wells does not apply from oil and gas wells does not apply to corporations that are independent producers (i.e., not integrated oil companies as defined in section 291(b)(4)).
 However, this benefit may be limited.
 First, figure the IDC preference as if this exception did not apply.
 Then, for purposes of this exception, complete a second Form 4626 through line 5, including the IDC preference.
 If the amount of the IDC preference exceeds 40% of the amount figured for line 5, enter the excess on line 20 (the benefit of this exception is limited).
-If the amount of the IDC preference is equal to or less than 40% of the amount figured for line 5, do not enter an amount on line 20 (the benefit of this exception is not limited).
+If the amount of the IDC preference is equal to or less than 40% of the amount figured for line 5, do not enter an amount on line 20 for oil and gas wells (the benefit of this exception is not limited).